 Capital expenditure relates to one-off expenses to buy or improve an asset you keep and use for your business.
 Capital items such as vehicles, computers, premises, etc, and their depreciation, are dealt with separately via the capital allowances regime.

 The Annual Investment Allowance is an allowance which offers relief at 100% for qualifying expenditure in the year of purchase.
 Many common business assets such as office equipment, furniture and machines or tools, are considered plant or machinery and may therefore qualify for the Annual Investment Allowance.
-However, if your profits are less than the personal allowance (£10,600 in 2015/16) you may be better off not using your available Annual Investment Allowance for assets you’ve purchased, as this will waste your personal allowance.
+However, if your profits are less than the personal allowance (£11,500 in 2017/18) you may be better off not using your available Annual Investment Allowance for assets you’ve purchased, as this will waste your personal allowance.
 You may instead decide to carry forward the assets and write them off in future years when you have tax to pay.
-Between April 2008 and January 2016 the AIA amount changed several times fluctuating from £50,,000 per to £500,000 and in between.
-For the year 2016 it is £200,000.
-Last year, before the 31st Dec 2015, it was £500,000!
+Between April 2008 and January 2016 the AIA amount changed several times fluctuating from £50,000 to £500,000 and in between.
+For the years 2016 onwards, it is currently £200,000.
+Prior to 2016 the rate was £500,000!
 HMRC has details on the Annual Investment Allowance.